 Orange County is a county that is located in the metropolitan area of Los Angeles, California.
 The population of the county is nearly 3.2 million, which makes it the third-largest county by population in California.
 Cities that are in Orange County include Anaheim, Irvine, and Santa Ana, along with coastal cities of Huntington Beach, Seal Beach, Laguna Beach, Newport Beach, San Clemente, and Dana Point.
 Altogether, the county is home to 34 incorporated cities.

 Orange County, like the rest of the state of California, suffers from a high level of drug and alcohol abuse and addiction.
 It’s reported that each year there are nearly 6,000 admissions to hospitals and over 700 deaths due to drug overdoses or poisonings in Orange County.
 Of the drug deaths, more than half involve prescription medications with over two-thirds involving opioids.
-Fortunately, there are many options for Orange County residents who seek help for drug or alcohol addiction within the county.
+Fortunately, there are many options for Orange County residents who seek help for drug or alcohol detox and recovery within the county.
 Anyone who wants to get clean and sober doesn’t have to look far from home for a solution.

 If you are struggling with drug or alcohol addiction, you don’t have to despair.
 There is help available for you that can help you break the bonds of addiction.
 Drug and alcohol treatment centers vary from facility to facility; however, they all have the same purpose – to help people in your shoes.
 You’ll want to start with a detox program, where you can rid your body of substances.
 This is a very important first step that should be done in a medically supervised setting rather than at home.
 That’s because the detox from some substances can cause severe withdrawal symptoms, some of which can be life-threatening.

-After completing detox, you’ll be ready to start treatment for your addiction.
+After completing detoxification, you’ll be ready to start treatment for your addiction.
 Detox doesn’t cure your substance abuse disorder.
 Instead, it allows you to begin treatment with a clear head and a healthier body.
 To move forward with recovery, you need to address the issues that affect your life in such a way that you became addicted to drugs or alcohol.
 This includes things like how you see yourself, how you cope with triggers and temptations to relapse and your mental health.
 Attending an outpatient or inpatient addiction program will help with these issues by providing you with addiction education, group and individual therapy, relapse prevention techniques, support groups, psychiatric care, aftercare, and more.

 Whether you go to inpatient or outpatient treatment is up to you.
 However, your doctor in detox will likely make a recommendation of which level of care might be the most effective for you.
 If it’s at all possible, you should follow that advice.
 Drug and alcohol addiction treatment provides hope, structure, and the tools you need to enjoy a fulfilling drug-free life.
 With willingness and support, you can change the course of your life for the better.

-Some people who seek treatment for drug or alcohol addiction choose to go to rehab in another city or state rather than the city where they live.
-There are various benefits to traveling for rehab, especially if you can’t find one that you like in your location, or if you want to put some physical distance between you and the distractions and triggers that are close to home.
+Some people who seek treatment for drug or alcohol addiction choose to go to residential treatment in another city or state rather than the city where they live.
+There are various benefits to traveling for drug rehab, especially if you can’t find one that you like in your location, or if you want to put some physical distance between you and the distractions and triggers that are close to home.
 Additionally, when you travel for treatment, you may benefit from:

-Some people choose to travel for rehab because they want the added layer of privacy that going away to treatment can provide.
-People who have high-profile jobs or reputations to maintain may feel more comfortable if they go to a facility far away from their daily lives.
+Some people choose to travel for drug rehab because they want the added layer of privacy that going away to treatment can provide.
+People who have high-profile jobs or reputations to maintain may feel more comfortable if they go to a detox facility far away from their daily lives.

 One of the biggest factors that cause people with drug or alcohol addiction to not seek help is the cost of treatment.
-While that is a legitimate concern, as some drug rehabilitation centers are quite expensive, it doesn’t have to be the deciding factor about whether you can go to rehab.
+While that is a legitimate concern, as some drug rehabilitation centers are quite expensive, it doesn’t have to be the deciding factor about whether you can go to residential treatment program.
 In Orange County, you will find many drug and alcohol treatment facilities and programs that charge varying amounts.
 Some of the luxury treatment centers can be over $1,000 per day.
 However, there are also addiction treatment programs that are free or low-cost, as well as everything in between.

 It’s important to keep in mind that the cost of treatment really is an investment in your own life.
 What you spend now can provide you with benefits for the rest of your life.
-Don’t let the fear of how much rehab will cost keep you from getting the help you need.
+Don’t let the fear of how much drug rehab will cost keep you from getting the help you need.

-Typically, people who go to drug and alcohol rehab use their health insurance coverage to help pay for treatment.
+Typically, people who go to drug and alcohol rehab centers use their health insurance coverage to help pay for treatment.
 In California, health insurance providers are required to cover at least a portion of the cost of substance abuse treatment.
-That means that whatever kind of insurance you have – Medicaid, Medicare, private insurance, military insurance, or state-funded insurance – you won’t have to pay all of the cost of rehab out of your own pocket.
+That means that whatever kind of insurance you have – Medicaid, Medicare, private insurance, military insurance, or state-funded insurance – you won’t have to pay all of the cost of residential treatment program out of your own pocket.
 How much is covered depends on your specific insurance plan.
 To find out what coverage you have, you can contact your insurance provider and ask about your behavioral health coverage, specifically substance abuse treatment coverage.

 If you don’t have health insurance through your employer or any kind of state-funded insurance, that doesn’t mean that you can’t get help for your addiction.
 You still have options.
-You may decide to look for a low-cost or no-cost rehab facility.
+You may decide to look for a low-cost or affordable drug rehab facility.
 While you may have to be put on a waiting list for an opening, you won’t have to worry about how to pay for the treatment once you get there.

 You may also talk with different drug and alcohol treatment centers to see if any will work on a sliding scale or if they offer scholarships or financial aid.
 Some treatment centers will allow you to make a payment plan so you can pay for your treatment in monthly payments after you complete the program.